The constellation of Coma Berenices

 On old star charts like the one below, the tail of the constellation Leo the Lion has a curve.
 There’s a star there, Beta Leonis or Denebola, whose name means tail.
 Yet – on the dome of the sky – the Lion’s Tail used to extend out straight behind Leo, and the constellation of the Lion encompassed a much-larger area of the sky.
 The Greek-Egyptian astronomer Ptolemy and others considered a modern-day constellation – which we call Coma Berenices – as the tuft at the end of Leo’s tail.
 It was only a few hundred years ago that Coma Berenices became a separate constellation.

 The official constellation is relatively new, but the lore behind the constellation is old.
 The story goes that an ancient Egyptian queen, Berenice, feared for her husband’s life as he went into battle.
 She prayed to Aphrodite, promising to cut off her long, luxurious curls if the king returned safely.
 He did, and Berenice kept her promise and cut off her hair, placing it as a sacrifice on Aphrodite’s altar.

 But the next day the hair was gone!

-The king was enraged that the temple priests had not protected the precious locks.
+The enraged king was angry that the temple priests had not protected the precious locks.
 A quick-thinking astronomer saved the day, or rather night, by pointing to the cascading stars at the end of Leo’s tail.
 He told the king that these were the queen’s tresses placed in the sky by Aphrodite for all to see.

 Thus, Leo lost his tail … and, ultimately, we gained a constellation.